-Mr. Andre Kempton, Wild Leaven Bakery Head Baker & Co-Owner, is pulling out freshly baked loaves of sourdough bread from the oven (Photo copyright © Wild Leaven Bakery)
+Mr. Andre Kempton, Head Baker & Co-Owner of Wild Leaven Bakery, is pulling out freshly baked loaves of sourdough bread from the oven (Photo copyright © Wild Leaven Bakery)

 After completing the apprenticeship, I started Wild Leaven Bakery in 2012.
 Our approach to baking is very simple, balanced, and patient.
 We ferment our shaped loaves for 24 hours to achieve full flavor, long shelf life, and nutritional benefits.
 After 24 hours of a slow room temperature ferment, the sourdough cultures start eating a lot of the gluten, carbohydrates, and sugars, releasing beneficial byproducts and actually predigesting the bread for you so your gut microbes and body don't become overworked and out of balance.
 That is why so many customers are able to eat our bread but have trouble with most breads.